abhirathod95/travel-blog/src/blog/travel/2018-10-10/London.md

 #### **Stonehenge**
 ![test](../../../images/UK/London/London_5.jpg)

 Definitely a bucket list item for me to visit Stonehenge.
-The story behind these giant rocks is a fascinating mystery.
-And it made for a great showdown location in Doctor Who.
+The story behind these giant rocks is a fascinating mystery, and the location for one of my favorite episodes on Doctor Who.

 #### **Oxford**
 ![test](../../../images/UK/London/London_6.jpg)